AwaisKamran/llm-model-playground-app/README.md

-# Triple Chat Echo
+# LLM Playground App

-Triple Chat Echo is a modern, real-time chat application built with React and Vite.
+LLM Playground App is a modern, real-time chat application built with React and Vite.
 It leverages shadcn/ui for a sleek, responsive user interface and TanStack Query for efficient data fetching and state management.

 ## Features